Holy Baptism

 How do I find out more information or arrange for a baptism?

-If you would like to discover more about baptism or arrange for you or your child to be baptised, please contact the vicar.
+If you would like to discover more about baptism or arrange for you or your child to be baptised, please contact us.